Tornado (multiple rocket launcher)

-The Tornado is a family of related multiple rocket launchers developed by NPO Splav for the Russian Ground Forces.
-Variants of the system, which include the Tornado-G and Tornado-S models, have different capabilities and different battlefield roles.
+The Tornado is a family of multiple rocket launchers of 122 to 300mm calibre developed by NPO Splav for the Russian Ground Forces with the aim to replace previous multiple rocket launchers.
+Variants of the system, which include the Tornado-G and Tornado-S models, have different capabilities and roles in the battlefield.
 The Tornado is designed primarily to fire cluster munitions but also can be used to fire thermobaric warheads.

 Variants

 The 9A52-4 Tornado system is a lightweight rocket launcher.
 There are two other systems.
 A modular MLRS based on the MZKT-79306 truck, which can carry two BM-27 Uragan or BM-30 Smerch launcher modules, and one based on the Kamaz 6×6 truck.
 The "Tornado-G" system is an upgrade package for the existing BM-21 Grad.
 The Russian government ordered 36 new "Tornado-G" based on the Kamaz 6x6 chassis, instead of the old systems based on the Ural-4320 truck.